stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 4. Implement a function for adding two time spans.
-If the two time spans use different units of time, use the smaller unit of time, to ensure a lossless conversion in the result.
+If the two time spans use different units of time, use the smaller unit of time to ensure a lossless conversion.

 ## Generic Data Types